cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-prerequisites.md

 Agents are provided for these OS distributions, but using the [Cloudify Agent Packager]({{page.agent_packager_link}}), you can create you own agents for your distribution.

 ## Docker
-If you bootstrap using the Docker images, you must have Docker 1.3+ installed.
+As Cloudify's Management Environment runs above Docker containers, Docker 1.3+ is required.

 Cloudify will attempt to install Docker on Ubuntu 14.04 (Trusty) ONLY as other images may require kernel upgrades and additional package installations.

 # What's Next

-Next, you should [install the Cloudify CLI](installation-cli.html).
-Once you've installed it, you will be able to boostrap a Cloudify manager on the environment of your choice.
+Next, you should [boostrap](getting-started-bootstrapping.html) a Cloudify Management Environment on the Cloud provider of your choice.